Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

-\IEEEPARstart{W}{ith} recent advancements in sensor technology, \acp{WSN} have increasingly emerged as fundamental information infrastructures across various industrial domains~\cite{ChenCST22, Praveen2022, TrifunAccess2022}, including precision agriculture~\cite{Mowla2023}, smart factories~\cite{Xiang2024}, and medical sensing~\cite{Javaid2022}.
-Among different types of sensor data, location information plays a particularly vital role—not only enhancing the value of the sensed data itself, but also contributing significantly to the efficient operation of \acp{WSN}.
+\IEEEPARstart{W}{ith} recent advancements in sensor technology, \acp{WSN} have increasingly emerged as fundamental information infrastructures across a wide range of industrial domains~\cite{ChenCST22, Praveen2022, TrifunAccess2022}, including precision agriculture~\cite{Mowla2023}, smart factories~\cite{Xiang2024}, and medical sensing~\cite{Javaid2022}.
+Among the various types of sensor data, location information plays a particularly vital role, as it not only enhances the value of the sensed data itself but also contributes significantly to the efficient operation of \acp{WSN}.
 In fact, its importance is often regarded as comparable to that of payload data in conventional wireless communications.
-Many services utilizing such location information are designed under the assumption of large-scale networks consisting of numerous small, low-power sensor terminals (referred to as \textit{nodes})~\cite{Chaloupka2017,Yassin2017}.
+Accordingly, many services that utilize such location information are designed under the assumption of large-scale networks composed of numerous small, low-power sensor terminals (hereafter referred to as \textit{nodes})~\cite{Chaloupka2017,Yassin2017}.

 In these scenarios, there is a strong demand for algorithms capable of simultaneously estimating the positions of multiple nodes with high accuracy and low computational complexity, based on the aggregated multidimensional information available from \acp{WSN}~\cite{Ahmad,Xiao2016,Wymeersch2009}.

-Localization algorithms can be broadly categorized into three main approaches based on their underlying mathematical frameworks: Bayesian inference~\cite{Xiong}, convex optimization~\cite {Shi2017}, and isometric embedding methods.
+Localization algorithms can be broadly categorized into three main approaches based on their underlying mathematical frameworks: Bayesian inference~\cite{Xiong,Naseri2019,Ihler2005,Li2022}, convex optimization~\cite {Shi2017}, and isometric embedding methods.
 When selecting an appropriate algorithm, it is crucial to consider the trade-off between computational complexity and estimation accuracy.
 This paper focuses on the isometric embedding approach, commonly known as \ac{MDS}~\cite{Torgerson1952}.
 Unlike Bayesian inference and convex optimization, \ac{MDS} offers the notable advantage of fixed computational complexity.
 While the convergence speed of Bayesian and optimization-based methods can vary significantly due to measurement noise or missing data, \ac{MDS} maintains consistent complexity regardless of such factors.
 This makes \ac{MDS} particularly well-suited for systems with limited computational resources and strict time constraints.